 Warwick R. Bailey, Director, Icodeon Ltd.

-“Icodeon is excited to be working with IMS on the development of the Learning Tools Interoperability (LTI) specification.
+“Icodeon is excited to be working with 1EdTech on the development of the Learning Tools Interoperability (LTI) specification.
 Icodeon sees the LTI specification as having a vital part to play in the future of digital learning systems.”

 Llorenç Valverde, Vice rector of Technology, Universitat Oberta de Catalunya (UOC)

 "The success of our new virtual campus is greatly related to its interoperability with other open source platforms such as Moodle and SAKAI, for which 1EdTech specifications such as 1EdTech TI2 are key."

 “Ensuring efficiency, effectiveness and reusability of enterprise system integrations is a critical issue in the implementation of enterprise academic technology.
 Through the 1EdTech Consortium, Desire2Learn helps drive the collaborative development and adoption of standards such as Learning Information Services (LIS).
 LIS will help reduce the cost and improve the speed of integrations between Learning Management Systems (LMS) and Student Information Systems (SIS).
 We’re proud to be co-chairing the project group for such a valuable initiative.”